lucasferreiralimax/uMaracatu/README.md

 Run `npm run test` or `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

-## Running end-to-end tests

-Run `npm run e2e` or `ng e2e` to execute the end-to-end tests via a platform of your choice.
-To use this command, you need to first add a package that implements end-to-end testing capabilities.

 ## Learn More
 ### :performing_arts: Com quem você pode conversar sobre o projeto?
 #### Who can you talk to about the project?